-Setup vs. Set Up: The Truth About Phrasal Verbs - The Write Practice
+Phrasal Verbs: The Subtle Difference Between Setup and Set Up

 Words in English are tricky things.
 They merge and morph, even little changes adding layers of new meaning.
 Don’t believe me?
-Here’s an area I see lots of people getting tripped up: setup vs. set up.
-Is it one word or two?
+Here’s an area I see lots of people getting tripped up: phrasal verbs, like setup vs. set up.
+Are they one word or two?
 And does it even matter?

 Actually, it’s both, and yes, it does matter.
 Let’s take a look at why, shall we?